KahaanGandhi/Cha1-MCMC/README.md

 ```
 - You can redo the template run if needed; this will overwrite the previous results.
 - Once satisfied, set `prior_path` to the saved location to use it for future non-template runs.
 You can keep multiple template runs, so check that `prior_path` points to the correct chain for each case.
+- To plot the best-fit model against observed spectra and extract peak model intensities of each rotational transition, refer to `notebooks/DSN_spectra.ipynb`.

 If you have any questions or feedback, feel free to reach out via email at [kahaan@gmail.com](mailto:kahaan@gmail.com).
 A BibTeX citation will be included alongside a forthcoming publication; please cite the software if you found it helpful with your work.